NVIDIA-RTX/NVIGI-Core/docs/Development.md

 * Execute `run.{bat,sh} --tags "[mytag1],[mytag2],..." --models $path_to_nvigi_models --audio $path_to_wav_file` to trigger your test and make sure it is passing

 > **IMPORTANT**:
-> Unit test always runs in the `_sdk/bin/x64` folder so make sure to package your plugin first before running unit tests.
+> Unit tests always runs in the `_sdk/bin/x64` folder so make sure to package your plugin first before running unit tests.

 ### UI Rendering with ImGui